top of page

 Gertrude Bell was a diplomat, travel writer, archaeologist, adventurer, and advisor to kings, as well as a close associate of T.E.
 Lawrence, famously known as Lawrence of Arabia.
 Unfortunately, many history books have overlooked her significant contributions, but Wallach's "Desert Queen" brings her legacy to the forefront, showcasing her as one of the most courageous and inspirational women of her era.

-Cairo and Gertrude's beloved desert
+Cairo and Gertrude's beloved desert.
+Photos: Unsplash

 Bell's life was not only about personal adventure and exploration; she also played a critical role in the political landscape of the Middle East around the time of the First World War.
 Her insights and actions were pivotal in shaping the modern states in the region.
 Her involvement in Middle Eastern politics was driven by a deep understanding and respect for the local cultures and tribes, making her an invaluable asset to the British Empire and a revered figure among the local populations.